 This was adopted and resulted in a dramatic increase in Sprint productivity

 (Available fullscreen via click) //

 I’ve written about this before (and proposed a possible solution to stakeholders, above) but I can’t stress it enough.
 It’s a hugely inefficient process.
-It’ll cause arguments, because it ramps up expectations for stakeholders.
+It will cause arguments because it ramps up (unrealistic) expectations for stakeholders.
 Mockups are a static representation of a dynamic object at one specific breakpoint.
 And we build responsively – so this desktop mockup is a tiny portion of what’s required.
 And “Oh, and is this the latest version with all the updates as required?!” … Who TF knows!!

 If it was up to me, I’d do one of